YongoDavid/Demo-2024-Feb/README.md

 learnt about "static" function that help us explicitly set out static files and images so our server can read them and use them.

 9-feb
-learning a new databse (MongooDB) , it is a Non SQlL database
+learning a new databse (MongooDB) , it is a Non SQlL database. it is a bit similar but different from MySQL database , it has different terminologies and and concepts behind it.